Dental Emergency Care

 • Use a warm salt water mouthwash – Dissolve a tea spoon salt in a cup of boiled water that has been allowed to cool.
 Corsodyl mouthwash can also be used, but it may cause staining if used for more than a week.

-• Painkillers -ibuprufen or paracetamol following packet instructions.
+• Painkillers -ibuprofen or paracetamol following packet instructions.

 How to manage a lost crown?